mlco2/codecarbon/CONTRIBUTING.md

 You can also run `pre-commit` with `pre-commit run -v` if you have some changes staged but you are not ready yet to commit.

+It's nice to keep it up-to-date with `pre-commit autoupdate` sometimes.

 ### Packaging